neurodsp-tools/neurodsp/doc/api.rst

 Burst Detection
 ---------------

-Functions and utilities in the :mod:`burst` module, for detection bursts in time series.
+Functions and utilities in the ``burst`` module, for detection bursts in time series.

 Burst Detection Algorithms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~